MohitBhimrajka/project-agora/eval/README.md

 # Evaluation Directory

-This directory contains the testing and evaluation suite for the ADK Copilot.
+This directory contains the testing and evaluation suite for Project Agora.
 A robust evaluation process is critical for ensuring the agent behaves as expected, preventing regressions, and measuring the quality of its responses.

 ### Purpose of Evaluation